bkramek/IPRO497-Group-I/ProjectDocuments/ProductDesignDoc.md

 - Provide a platform for finding study spaces on campus
 - Allow the student to reserve a study space in advance
-- Allow the student to view an area's frequency of use
+- Allow the student to reserve a larger space for group study
 - Provide real-time information about how busy an area of campus is

 ### Persona 2 ###